1973 Israeli raid in Lebanon: Aftermath

 The Israeli operation sharply polarized public opinion in Lebanon.
 The Muslim Prime Minister Saeb Salam tendered to the resignation of the cabinet.
 250,000 people, 10 per cent of the Lebanese population, turned out for the funeral in Beirut of the slain PLO leaders and further tens of thousands attended demonstrations in other parts of the country.

-The opponents of the armed Palestinian presence, chiefly the army command and president Franjiyya, tried but failed to use the opportunity to restrict Palestinian freedom of movement.
+The opponents of the armed Palestinian presence, chiefly the army command and President Frangieh, tried but failed to use the opportunity to restrict Palestinian freedom of movement.
 Two weeks of fighting between the army and Palestinian groups ended in stalemate.
 In the end, Franjiyya had to admit that the Lebanese army was unable to defend the Palestinian refugee camps and he therefore reluctantly allowed the PLO to bring in heavier weapons and build fortifications.

 Documents seized from Kamal Adwan's apartment provided a wealth of intelligence on PLO operations in the occupied territories and enabled the Israeli authorities to carry out a series of arrests which severely damaged the Fatah network there.